-The System applies ASC Topic 740, Income Taxes, which clarifies the accounting for uncertainty in income taxes recognized in a company's consolidated financial statements.
+The System applies ASC Topic 740, Income Taxes, which clarifies the accounting for uncertainty in income taxes recognized in a company's financial statements.
 ASC Topic 740 prescribes a more likely than not recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken.
 Under ASC Topic 740, tax positions are evaluated for recognition, derecognition, and measurement using consistent criteria and provide more information about the uncertainty in income tax assets and liabilities.
-As of June 30, 2019 and 2018, the System does not have an asset or liability recorded for unrecognized tax positions.
+As of June 30, 2020 and 2019, the System does not have an asset or liability recorded for unrecognized tax positions.

-UCMC and a substantial number of its subsidiaries are not-for-profit corporations as described in Section 501(c)(3) of the Internal Revenue Code (the Code) and is exempt from federal income taxes on related income pursuant to Section 501(a) of the Code.
-The University of Chicago Medicine Care Network, LLC and several entities within CHHD, including Ingalls Captive Insurance, Ltd (ICI), Medcentrix, Inc. (MCX), and Ingalls Provider Group (IPG) are taxable entities under applicable sections of the Code.
+UCMC and CHHD Obligated Groups are comprised of subsidiaries that are not-for-profit corporations as described in Section 501(c)(3) of the Internal Revenue Code (the Code) and therefore exempt from federal income taxes on related income pursuant to Section 501(a) of the Code.
+UCMC and CHHD

+Non-Obligated Groups consist of several not-for-profit and taxable entities, including University of Chicago Medicine Care Network, LLC; Ingalls Captive Insurance, Ltd; Medcentrix, Inc.; Ingalls Same Day Surgery; and Ingalls Provider Group (IPG), which are taxable entities under applicable sections of the Code.